amenezes/summer-time/README.md

 # summer-time
-A script to check and change summer time in brazil
+A script to check and change summer time in unix systems in brazil

 <h4>Uso:</h4>
 <pre>